 Unfortunately, due to the over-representation of Scottish Green voters in our sample, it is difficult to say exactly exactly where they place among some age groups.
 However, it is evident that they enjoy a great deal of support from younger voters.
 The graph below shows the list vote shares for five parties by broad age group.
 The Scottish Greens do very well among under-30s, and it is likely that even accounting for the skew in the sample they finish second among this group ahead of Labour.
 Their demographic profile is the reverse of the Conservatives’, who rely heavily on older voters, taking more than 60% of list votes among the over-70s.
 The SNP are most popular among the young and middle-aged, but their vote share does not drop so dramatically as age increases.
 The median age for pro-independence party list voters is 52 for the SNP, 43 for the Scottish Greens and 58 for Alba.

 Education level, a key explanation for the Leave/Remain split on EU membership and indeed political polarisation all over the world, is also informative here.
 While the Yes/No divide largely cuts across educational attainment – polarisation in Scotland is driven more by identity than the sociodemographic factors observed in England or the United States – it distinguishes supporters of the Scottish Greens (and the Liberal Democrats) from voters of other parties.
-University graduates comprise more then 40% of the Scottish Green list voters, compared to just over 20% for the SNP (again, Alba’s small subsample falls between these two parties).
+University graduates comprise more than 60% of the Scottish Green list voters, compared to 37% for the SNP (again, Alba’s small subsample falls between these two parties).
 The Scottish Greens, evidently, are emerging as the party of Scotland’s socially liberal graduates.